 Bizagi can bring logic to this unstructured data and orchestrate the information to get it ready to be used by the robots.
 This is where one of our customers is making use of Bizagi as an enabler for RPA.

-While RPA certainly has plenty of values, it’s important to remember that it won’t solve any underlying process problems.
+While RPA certainly has plenty of values, remember that it won’t solve underlying process problems.
 Bizagi delivers end-to-end process automation while RPA handles the repetitive tasks and data entry within a process.
-By using the two processes, you will be able to carry out processes with greater accuracy, fewer errors and less risk of fraud.
+By using the two together, you will be able to carry out processes with greater accuracy, fewer errors and less risk of fraud.
 Bizagi is the only platform on the market that provides native integration for the three leading RPA vendors: Automation Anywhere, Blue Prism, and UiPath.

-To see Bizagi and RPA in action, watch the video below, ‘Robotic Process Automation or Business Process Management, or Both?’ where Craig Le Clair, VP Principal Analyst, Forrester Research, and I talk through RPA’s relationship with AI and DPA, and propose a blueprint for an overall digital operating model.
+To find out more, watch the video below, ‘Robotic Process Automation or Business Process Management, or Both?’ where Craig Le Clair, VP Principal Analyst, Forrester Research, and I talk through RPA’s relationship with AI and DPA, and propose a blueprint for an overall digital operating model.